MW 12x3 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Moreover, even though neodymium is a component of the strongest magnets, they are susceptible to corrosion in humid environments.
-Therefore, they are coated with a coating of epoxy to increase their durability.
-Interestingly that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires special caution during their handling.
-Therefore, any mechanical processing should be done before they are magnetized.
+Moreover, although neodymium is a component of the strongest magnets, they are susceptible to corrosion in humid environments.
+For this reason, they are coated with a coating of gold to protect them from corrosion.
+Interestingly that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, are brittle, which requires special caution during their handling.
+For this reason, any mechanical processing should be done before they are magnetized.

 In terms of properties in different environments, neodymium magnets are sensitive to corrosion, especially in humid conditions.
-Therefore, they are often coated with thin coatings, such as epoxy, to shield them from environmental factors and extend their lifespan.
-Temperatures exceeding 130°C can result in a reduction of their magnetic strength, although there are particular types of neodymium magnets that can tolerate temperatures up to 230°C.
+Therefore, they are often coated with thin coatings, such as epoxy, to preserve them from external factors and prolong their durability.
+Temperatures exceeding 130°C can result in a deterioration of their magnetic properties, although there are specific types of neodymium magnets that can withstand temperatures up to 230°C.

 In addition to immense strength, neodymium magnets have the following advantages: